wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-desktop-flow/includes/4-create-first-desktop-flow.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Run application feature under System actions.](../media/run-application.png)](../media/run-application.png#lightbox)

-In the following dialogue box, you need to specify the path to the application.
+In the following dialog box, you need to specify the path to the application.
 You can do so by inputting the location manually but clicking the icon on the right allows you to select it from a file explorer.
 You can search in the file explorer if you do not know the exact location of your application.

 Leave the remaining fields as is and press **Save**.